anikethsanthan/Spotify-clone/Readme.md

 - **CSS3:** To style the UI and make it visually appealing.
 - **JavaScript:** Adds interactivity, handling music controls, volume adjustments, and seekbar scrubbing.

+## Add all the assets in one single file to get connectivity